quobyte/quobyte-in-action/03_trending/Readme.md

 # Trending server

-This chapter will install a trendingserver.
-This willl allow you to collect metrics over time and graph them in a simple manner.
+This chapter will install a Prometheus instance to collect Quobyte metrics as time series data.
+It will also install a Grafana instance to display these metrics in a nice Dashboard.

-## Usage
+## Installation

-Adjust ```vars.tf``` to consist of the IP of one of your registries.
+Adjust ```vars.tf``` to contain the IP of one of your registries.
-Optionally adjust cluster name and other values also
+Optionally adjust cluster name and other values also.

 ```
 $ cd terraform